Skip to main content

 Application Overview & Timeline

 We have pledged to follow the fellowship embargo program proposed by the Society of Chairs of Academic Radiology Departments (SCARD).
 We are committed to a fair fellowship application process that allows residents the time to make an informed decision about their sub-specialty training.
 The preferred application deadline for our program is November 3rd.
+Applications submitted after this date may be considered, but interview invitations will be subject to availability.
 Our interviews are virtual, typically held in January.

 Summary of Important Dates